codecentric/terraform-provider-leanix/README.md

 To release a new version of the provider you need to add a git tag in the form of `v${x}.${y}.${z}`, e.g. `v1.2.3`.
 Pre-release tags are also supported (`v1.1.2-rc1`, `v2.0.0-alpha1`).

-After pushing the tags the binaries will be built and published as a GitHub release by GitHub Actions.
+After pushing the tags the binaries will be built and published automatically as a GitHub release by GitHub Actions.

 ```sh
 git checkout master